Seldom-SE/Seldom-SE.github.io/index.md

 so I can pull out a piece of it and release it as a plugin.
 I've released 5 Bevy-related crates so far, and I currently have 3 more in the works.

 This portfolio is split into four main sections.
-Here's some links for navigation:
+Here's some links for navigation.

 - [Bevy Plugins](#bevy-plugins) (5 items)
 - [Games](#games) (13 items)